occampos/Global_Happiness_Analysis/README.md

 <summary>Conclusions</summary>

 ### How is happiness influenced by different country features?

+The country features I focused on in this analysis include: Log GDP per Capita, Life Expectancy, Happiness Score, Social Support Score, Freedom Score, Generosity Score, and Perception of Corruption Score.
+Happiness score is dervived by using The Cantril Ladder while the Social Support Score, Freedom Score, Generosity Score, and Perception of Corruption Score are derived from interview style questions.

 ### How do countries that maintain consistent levels of happiness differ from those where happiness is constantly changing?
 ### Is there a global correlation in happiness, or is happiness primarily manifested at an individual countriy level?
 ### Can a nation experiencing low happiness generally anticipate a progression towards higher happiness over time?